Yaoir/VideoPoker-Go-WebAssembly/README.md

 ### Starting the game

-So far, it seems to work well on either Linux or Windows, using an up-to-date version of Firefox, Opera, or Chrome.
+So far, it seems to work well on either Linux or Windows, using a recent version of Firefox, Opera, or Chrome.

 Browser support on mobile devices is more limited.
-You may need to wait some seconds (up to 12 seconds on my old tablet) for the game to load.
+You may need to wait some seconds (up to 14 seconds for Firefox on my old tablet) for the game to load.
 Chrome and Opera seem to work well.

 Firefox on mobile is problematic.
-The app may start properly the first time the page is loaded, but reloading the page may result in the WebAssembly app not starting.
+The app may start properly and work fine the first time the page is loaded, but reloading the page may result in the WebAssembly app not starting.
 (This is a suspected bug in Go's WebAssembly support or the Firefox browser.)
 At the worst, you may need to clear the browser cache and